open-telemetry/opentelemetry-collector-contrib/receiver/k8sobjectsreceiver/README.md

 ```

 Brief description of configuration properties:
-- `leader_election`: running in Kubernetes with `leader election mode`, this means that multiple instances are running, but only one is active at a time, and if it fails, another one is elected as leader and takes its place.
+- `leader_election`: running in Kubernetes with `leader election mode`, this means that multiple instances are running,
+but only one is active at a time, and if it fails, another one is elected as leader and takes its place.
+*Note*: We need to add additional permissions in RBAC to perform `leader election mode`, See below [Leader Election RBAC](#RBAC-Leader-Election) for more information.
   - `enabled` (default = `false`): whether run in leader election mode.
   - `lock_name` (default = `k8sobjects`): the identity name of holder, will use component's ID if not set.
   - `lease_duration` (default = `15s`): the duration that non-leader candidates will wait to force acquire leadership.
-  - `re_new_deadline` (default = `10s`): the duration that the acting master will retry refreshing leadership before giving up.
+  - `renew_deadline` (default = `10s`): the duration that the acting master will retry refreshing leadership before giving up.
   - `retry_period` (default = `2s`): the duration the LeaderElector clients should wait between tries of actions.
 - `auth_type` (default = `serviceAccount`): Determines how to authenticate to
 the K8s API server.
 This can be one of `none` (for no auth), `serviceAccount`